lsst-sqre/squash-django/README.md

 ### The SQuaSH API admin interface

-In development mode access the SQuaSH API admin interface at `http://localhost:8000/admin`, but before that you must create a superuser in order to login:
+In development mode access the SQuaSH API admin interface at `http://localhost:8000/admin`.
+You need to create a superuser in order to login:

 ```
 python manage.py createsuperuser
 ```